Food Guide · 7 min read

 Handmade pappardelle pasta at La Botte D'Oro — Leichhardt, Sydney

 Sydney has plenty of restaurants serving pasta.
 Far fewer make their pasta by hand.
 In Leichhardt — the suburb the city has always treated as its Italian quarter — handmade pasta isn't a marketing line; it's a daily kitchen habit.
-This guide walks through what real handmade pasta actually means, how to tell the difference from the table, and the dishes that have become quiet classics at La Botte D'Oro.
+This guide walks through what real handmade pasta actually means, how to tell the difference from the table, and the dishes that have become quiet classics at La Botte D'Oro — for many, the best Italian restaurant in Leichhardt.

 What "Handmade Pasta" Really Means